StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/import-a-case-template.md

 This topic provides step-by-step instructions for importing a [case template](about-case-templates.md) in TheHive.

-This is useful if you want to use a case template from another organization.
+This is useful if you want to use a case template from another organization or TheHive instance.

 {!includes/access-manage-case-templates.md!}